KnowThePepper

 How to Grow Urfa Biber Peppers

-Urfa biber is a C. annuum variety, which means it's one of the more forgiving species to grow.
+Urfa biber is a Capsicum annuum as a species variety, which means it's one of the more forgiving species to grow.
 Start seeds indoors 8–10 weeks before last frost.
 Germination is reliable at soil temperatures between 75–85°F.

 For anyone comfortable with seed-starting pepper varieties from scratch, urfa biber presents no unusual challenges.
 Transplant seedlings once nighttime temperatures stay above 55°F - these plants don't tolerate cold soil.